GoogleChrome/audion/README.md

 1. Make changes to the extension and rebuild with `npm test` or `npm run build`.
 1. Open `chrome://extensions`, click `Update` to reload the rebuilt extension.
    Close and reopen any tab and inspector to get the rebuilt extension's panel.

+### Use extra debugging information

+1. Open the extension option panel and check "Click here to show more debug info".
+2. Right click the visualizer panel and click "Inspect" to the extension's DevTools panel, and see the console for the extra debugging information.

 ## Acknowledgments